Ray Bradbury: Writing

 Bradbury recounted when he came into his own as a writer, the afternoon he wrote a short story about his first encounter with death.
 When he was a boy, he met a young girl at a lake edge and she went out into the water and never came back.
 Years later, as he wrote about it in "The Lake", tears flowed from him.
 He recognized he had taken the leap from emulating the many writers he admired to connecting with his voice as a writer.

-When later asked about source of the lyrical power of his prose, he replied: "From reading so much poetry every day of my life.
+When later asked about the source of the lyrical power of his prose, he replied: "From reading so much poetry every day of my life.
 My favorite writers have been those who've said things well."
 He said: "If you're reluctant to weep, you won't live a full and complete life."

 In high school, Bradbury was active in the poetry and drama clubs.
 Planning to become an actor, he became serious about writing as his high-school years progressed.
 He graduated from Los Angeles High School, where he took poetry classes with Snow Longley Housh and short-story writing courses taught by Jeannet Johnson.
 The teachers recognized his talent and furthered his interest in writing, but he did not attend college.
 Instead, he sold newspapers at the corner of South Norton Avenue and Olympic Boulevard.
 In regard to his education, Bradbury said:

 Libraries raised me.
 I don't believe in colleges and universities.
 I believe in libraries because most students don't have any money.
 When I graduated from high school, it was during the Depression and we had no money.
 I couldn't go to college, so I went to the library three days a week for 10 years.
 So I graduated from the library when I was twenty-eight years old.

 He told The Paris Review: "You can't learn to write in college.
 It's a very bad place for writers because the teachers always think they know more than you do—and they don't."

-He considered science to be 'incidental' to his writing.
+He considered science to be "incidental" to his writing.
 He claimed not to be interested in the development of science, but hoped to use it as a form of social commentary and as an allegorical technique.

 He described his inspiration: "My stories run up and bite me in the leg—I respond by writing them down—everything that goes on during the bite.
 When I finish, the idea lets go and runs off."